 Science Lab is an exciting and important part of the curriculum at BFA.
-Each week, all K-5 students have the opportunity to participate in Science Lab with our designated science lab teacher.
+All K-5 students have the opportunity to participate in Science Lab with our designated science lab teacher about four times each month.
 In middle school, each science teacher has their own classroom science lab where they routinely perform experiments that align with the curriculum.
 This is an essential part of fulfilling BFA’s mission to develop scientifically curious students, and is one of the reasons we are The STEAM School of Choice in Douglas County.
 The Science Lab incorporates all aspects of STEAM through:

 – Engagement in the scientific process and completion of hands-on experiments;